pgorman/dangerjaunt/minirules.md

 # Characters #

-Each characters has a basic class: fighter, cleric, magic-user, or thief.
+Each characters has a basic class: fighter, cleric, magic-user, or rogue.
 Most characters are human, but the referee may allow other types, including elves and dwarfs.

 ## Abilities ##